 SEPTEMBER 28th

-with Dr. Delores Truesdell, Assistant Professor, Brooks College of Health, UNF
+Dr. Delores Truesdell, Assistant Professor, Brooks College of Health,

 (NOTE: UNF Convocation ends approximately 11:30, so late arrivals are anticipated)